This is the privacy notice of HSF health plan Limited. In this document, “we”, “our”, or “us” refers to HSF health plan Limited.

 We will tell you when we ask for information which is not a contractual requirement or is not needed to comply with our legal obligations.

-You have the right to request a copy of all information about you held by HSF health plan.
+You have the right to request a copy of all information about you held by us.

 You have the right to exercise your right to data portability in certain circumstances.